 - Gadgets will become bigger and will change the face of (e)sports and home sports.

-- First (and probably imperfect) products will be launched in 2019 in the following areas:
+- First (and probably imperfect) products launch in 2019 will be in the following areas:

 - Digital assistants and robotic assistants will enter homes, presumably in elderly and pet care.